 NASDAQ, FINRA: the culprits behind $1 billion in Damages, the racist ‘Nasdaq Spirit’

-The war between the money-grabbing, publicly traded NASDAQ worth $14 billion and the highly successful American financier, investigative journalist Benjamin Wey was NASDAQ’s own making that started in 2011 when the NASDAQ was caught lying, cheating and stealing, rigging the delisting of a China-based company, reported by Forbes.
+The war between the money-grabbing, publicly traded NASDAQ worth $14 billion and the highly successful American financier, investigative journalist Benjamin Wey was NASDAQ’s own making that started in 2011 when the NASDAQ was caught lying, rigging the delisting of a China-based company, reported by Forbes.
 In retaliation, NASDAQ general counsel Ed Knight directed NASDAQ staff to lie to the FBI, SEC and the DOJ, pointing fingers at Mr. Wey with a fabricated charge of violating a nonexistent NASDAQ 300 round lot shareholders gifting prohibition rule.
 NASDAQ was so vindictive towards Mr. Wey that it squeezed the resourceful financier to the point of the NASDAQ wanting to see the man dead.

 The Forbes Magazine told a great 2013 background story about how the NASDAQ and FINRA rigged the 2010 delisting of China-based, NASDAQ-listed CleanTech Innovations, Inc. – Mr. Wey’s former client.
 CleanTech produced wind mill towers and was hiring 300 workers in New Jersey before its abrupt delisting by the NASDAQ in early 2011 – only a month after its NASDAQ debut.
 Mr. Wey’s institutional clients, including the powerful Apollo Management had invested $30 million into CleanTech, believing the clean energy company would become a major employer in New Jersey during the global financial crisis, generating high-paying American jobs.
 The surprised delisting cost investors hundreds of millions in direct losses.